vijaysn02/iOS-QR-Code-Scanner/README.md

 ## Introduction:

 This project is created to understand the working of QR Code Scanner and also to have a ready made component for integration in the projects.

+If you want to implement it straight away, you can make copy the handler in the project and jump to the Usage part.

 ----------------------------------------------------------------------------------------------------